digital-sound-antiques/in_msx/README.md

 # in_msx.dll
-MSX sound player plugin (a.k.a MSXplug) for Winamp 5.
+in_msx.dll aka MSXplug is a MSX sound player plugin for Winamp 5.
 It supports the following sound formats.

 |EXT|Description|